Nanti language

 Nanti is an Arawakan language spoken by approximately 250 people in southeastern Peruvian Amazonia, principally in a number of small communities located near the headwaters of the Camisea and Timpía Rivers.
 It belongs to the Kampan branch of the Arawak family, and is most closely related to Matsigenka, with which it is partially mutually intelligible.

 The language is also sometimes called Kogapakori (variants: Cogapacori, Kugapakori), a pejorative term of Matsigenka origin meaning 'violent person'.

+Classification

+Nanti is a member of the Arawakan language family, specifically in the Kampa branch.
+Despite the fact that the Kampa languages' internal classification is unclear, six language varieties are distinguished; Nanti, Asháninka, Ashéninka, Kakinte, Matsigenka, and Nomatsiguenga.

+Phonology

+Consonants

+The phonemic inventory of Nanti is typical of the Kampa languages and of the Arawakan family as a whole, although there are some differences.
+Nanti's system of allophony is a distinguishing feature of the language.